Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 124 trips per day across all routes, which equates to approximately 34 weekly trips per individual stop.
+Transport accessibility is rated excellent, with residents on average located 182 meters from their nearest stop.
+Service frequency averages 124 trips per day across all routes, translating to approximately 34 weekly trips per individual stop.

 Frequently Asked Questions - Transport